 If you are conditionally admitted you are not able to register on the course yourself.

 Your full commitment to studying this course is crucial.
-If you have registered but changed your mind about studying this course, you should immediately inform our administrator, Monika Karlsson, that you wish to be removed from the course list; there are applicants on the reserve list who could be admitted to the course within the first two weeks of the spring semester (weeks 3 and 4).
+If you have registered but changed your mind about studying this course, you should immediately inform our administrator, Monika Karlsson (email@example.com), that you wish to be removed from the course list; there are applicants on the reserve list who could be admitted to the course within the first two weeks of the spring semester (weeks 3 and 4).
 If you continue to be registered with the course without being an active student, that is, without attending classes and submitting assignments and other types of work to Canvas, everybody loses, but especially those applicants on the reserve list who might have had a chance to be admitted to the course.

-We will have a mandatory roll-call on Monday, January 18, at 15:00.
+We have scheduled a "roll-call" session on Tuesday, January 18, at 13.30.
 The session will be online on Zoom.
-You only need to copy this link to your browser https://hig-se.zoom.us/j/62545580245 and have your microphones and webcams ready.
+You only need to copy this link to your browser https://hig-se.zoom.us/j/438625824

+and have your microphones and webcams ready.
 Attendance to the roll call session is mandatory.
 If you cannot attend but are committed to studying this course, contact me via e-mail (firstname.lastname@example.org) before the meeting takes place and briefly explain in writing why you want to study English.
-Please note that it is important that you let us know as soon as possible if you do not want to take this course.
-The reason is that we have a large number of reserves waiting for a chance to take the course.

-Cheating and plagiarizing are serious academic offences, which result in failing the module in question and being reported to the college’s disciplinary commission.
-To learn about plagiarism and get basic information on how to avoid it, please read the disclaimer attached hereto.
-Before the beginning of the course.
+Cheating and plagiarizing are serious academic offenses, which result in failing the module in question and being reported to the college’s disciplinary commission.
+To learn about plagiarism and get basic information on how to avoid it, please read the plagiarism disclaimer carefully before the beginning of the course.
 You will find it as an assignment in Canvas.
 You must download it, sign it electronically, and upload it to Canvas by the indicated due date.